afi-dev/JeuCarteNSI/README.md

 python main.py
 ```

-The game will launch in a Pygame window.

-### Option 2: Running from Executable (.exe)

-1. Navigate to the `dist` folder.
-2. Double-click on `main.exe`.

 The game will launch in a Pygame window, and you’ll see the game interface with the debug terminal.

 ## How to Play